Kur0N3k0/ida-pro-mcp/README.md

 > - Do not attempt brute forcing, derive any solutions purely from the disassembly and simple python scripts
 > - Create a report.md with your findings and steps taken at the end
 > - When you find a solution, prompt to user for feedback with the password you found
+> - If more details for analyze, you can switch session and analyze depended binaries.

 This prompt was just the first experiment, please share if you found ways to improve the output!